dpuelz/Policy-Research-Laboratory/README.md

 Welcome to the Spring 2024 edition of Policy Research Laboratory, a course on causal inference and data-driven policy research.
 All course materials can be found on this GitHub page.
 Please see the [course syllabus](syllabus.pdf) for links and descriptions of the readings mentioned below.

 Instructor:
 - Prof. David Puelz.
-Office hours TBA in GSB 5.136.
+Individual meetings can be booked at the following [link](https://calendly.com/dpuelz).

 Teaching Assistants:
-- Adish Sundar
+- Adish Sundar, TA session on Wednesdays from 10:00a-11:30a, location TBA.

 ## Class meetings